 Policy and Regulation Maintenance

-The safety officer is responsible for keeping policies up to date, meeting the latest standards and establishing new ones from time to time as more and newer risks are discovered.
-Facts demonstrate that a safety officer working for your company or on a project can reduce by 37% the worker's compensation EMR and bring almost 79% reduction in employee turnover rate.
+The safety officer is also responsible for keeping policies up-to-date, meeting the latest standards, and establishing new ones from time to time as more and newer risks are discovered.

 Site Safety Inspection

 The safety officer's main responsibility is to diminish or eliminate work-related accidents.
-However, if an accident occurs, the safety officer will conduct a safety investigation to determine root causes, what procedures may have gone wrong, and to gather the evidence necessary to identify the cause of the accident.
-Based on investigation results, the safety officer will document findings and recommendations that should be followed to prevent the accident from happening again.
-Some of the most common incidents avoided at the workplace by safety offices are related to:
+But if an accident occurs, the safety officer will conduct a safety investigation to determine root causes, what procedures may have gone wrong, and to gather the evidence necessary to identify the cause of the accident.

 Construction Safety Officer Training